-- 2.6.
-All excess equipment (carabiners, quickdraws, bolts, etc.) shall be removed from the routes. - 2.7.
-The routes should be designed such that the competitors cannot interfere with or unduly distract each other. - 3.
-COMPETITION ROUTES a) on the same day: the route for both rounds shall be the same.
+2.6.
+All excess equipment (carabiners, quickdraws, bolts, etc.) shall be removed from the routes.2.7.
+The routes should be designed such that the competitors cannot interfere with or unduly distract each other.

+3. COMPETITION ROUTES

 3.1.
 If Qualification and Final rounds are held: